Xetibo/ReSet-Doc/sections/implementation/technologies.typ

 #text(12pt, [*UI Toolkit*])* | ReSet uses GTK4 as its UI toolkit.*\
-GTK (GNOME) toolkit, formerly Gimp Toolkit) is a well-established, LGPLv2.1+ licensed, cross-platform UI toolkit that has seen decades of usage and improvements.@gtk While the library itself is written in C, it does offer stable language bindings for a large set of languages, including Rust via gtk-rs.@gtk_rs Compared to native Rust libraries, it offers a more robust set of defined widgets, themes and tools.
-Specifically the toolkit "iced" was considered, however, it currently lacks documentation and needs several library implementations in order to fit with ReSet's requirements.@iced
+GTK (GNOME) toolkit, formerly Gimp Toolkit) is a well-established, LGPLv2.1+ licensed, cross-platform UI toolkit that has seen decades of usage and improvements @gtk.
+While the library itself is written in C, it does offer stable language bindings for a large set of languages, including Rust via gtk-rs @gtk_rs.
+Compared to native Rust libraries, it offers a more robust set of defined widgets, themes and tools.
+Specifically the toolkit "iced" was considered, however, it currently lacks documentation and needs several library implementations in order to fit with ReSet's requirements @iced.

-The last consideration is QT, it is a cross-platform toolkit that uses its own form of JavaScript (QML) to draw windows.@qt @qml QT is a well-known toolkit, however, it is completely unknown to the project team members, making it a suboptimal choice.\
+The last consideration is QT, it is a cross-platform toolkit that uses its own form of JavaScript (QML) to draw windows @qt @qml.
+QT is a well-known toolkit, however, it is completely unknown to the project team members, making it a suboptimal choice.\
 For QT, there is also the consideration of integration mentioned in
 @Analysisofexistingapplications.